zaydabash/EnviroWatch/README.md

 ## Overview

-EnviroWatch is a production-ready web application that provides real-time environmental monitoring with a beautiful, modern UI.
+EnviroWatch is a web application that provides real-time environmental monitoring with a beautiful, modern UI.
 It displays live air quality data from stations around the world, visualizes anomalies, and provides interactive controls through a chat interface.

 ## Tech Stack